S h a r e

 While Martin says the business does not expect to make a fortune in savings – simply because the higher rental of EVs balances out the NIC savings – employees certainly enjoy a significant boost to take-home pay thanks to the BIK advantages enjoyed by EVs.

 “In fact, when there is a significant imbalance between the cost of the rental and the BIK saving, we sometimes ask employees to make a contribution to the rental cost out of the tax savings,” says Martin.

 “We refer to this salary sacrifice element as a blended company car solution.
-It ensures that everyone wins – business, employee – and, of course, the environment.”
+It ensures that everyone wins – business and employee – and, of course, the environment.”

 What have been the benefits to fleet electrification?

 Martin believes the greatest benefit to the business has been the level of employee satisfaction.
 “It has been a significant gain for our employees,” he says.

 “It’s a strong message for us to deliver to clients.
 When we are telling our customers that we think they should change to EVs we can demonstrate the benefits because we have done it.
 So there’s an important degree of actual EV knowledge – we have practical, hands-on experience rather than just talking about electrification hypothetically.
 I also think that, as an early adopter, gave us a distinct advantage over our competitors.”

 So what’s the advice to other businesses considering electrifying their fleets?

 “The first stage is not an easy process,” advises Martin.
 “I would suggest a partner to help you with the process.
 You need to consult with your staff, understand the upsides and the downsides and why an EV may not work for every driver’s work patterns.
 You need to consider workplace charging, the provision of home chargers and understand all the financial grants that are available to assist you in your electrification goal.

 “Overall, set a realistic transition period.
 Consider what changes you need to make as a business, and what changes your staff need to make.
 And only then start your electrification journey.”